rsgalloway/envstack/README.md

-Copy the default stack file [`stack.env`](https://github.com/rsgalloway/envstack/blob/master/stack.env) to your current working directory, the root of your project or /etc/envstack (the default location for env stack files).
+Copy the default stack file [`stack.env`](https://github.com/rsgalloway/envstack/blob/master/stack.env) to your current working directory, the root of your project or /etc/envstack (the default location for envstack files).

 ```bach